(Image above is me on the right with Dr. Tilo Kunath in his lab in Edinburgh staring at induced pluripotent stem cells)

 I have since toured some of the top research labs in the world and met with hundreds of the best physicians and scientists on the planet.
 These men and women have given me hope that soon enough we will have more effective treatments for this and other diseases.
 This journey has also sparked a curiosity in me for the future of humanity as well as a belief that we are progressing towards a more enlightened and hospitable tomorrow.
 That spark became the impetus for starting Tomorrow Edition, my attempt to spread a little excitement and understanding for all that the future has in store.

 The disease itself continues to suck, but I do have it to thank for everything I’ve learned since being diagnosed.
 The information age and this disease has enabled me to get my foot in the door into places I would otherwise never have been, and connected me to people changing the world.
 It has also given me the chance to observe science in action as it pushes forward a frontier of knowledge.
-Science is an imperfect process, a product of our own imperfections, but it is responsible for bringing light to our rock in space and giving us the knowledge and tools needed to try and make sense of reality and of ourselves.
+Science is an imperfect process, but it is responsible for bringing light to our rock in space and giving us the knowledge and tools needed to try and make sense of reality and of ourselves.
 The study of the human brain, and what goes wrong with it, is our greatest and most challenging frontier, I find myself oddly grateful to have been given front row seats in our collective journey to tackle the most difficult puzzle we have ever faced.

 – Benjamin Stecher